CHARLIE

 His behaviour has improved dramatically, his reactivity has reduced and he is better able to cope in situations that would previously have caused us both a lot of stress.
 Without having the vital information from his DDA assessment, I don't know if we ever would have known about his condition, at least not until it was much worse, or been able to get his behaviour under control.

-The entire process has opened my eyes to just how much dogs will hide signs of pain and how well they compensate, and how behaviour can be a direct indication of their physical discomfort”.
-Kirsty.
+The entire process has opened my eyes to just how much dogs will hide signs of pain and how well they compensate, and how behaviour can be a direct indication of their physical discomfort” - Kirsty.

 TILLY